syncfusion-content/maui-docs/MAUI/Polar-Charts/DataLabels.md

 ---
 layout: post
-title: Data label in .NET MAUI Chart control | Syncfusion
+title: Data labels in .NET MAUI Chart control | Syncfusion
 description: Learn here all about how to configure the data labels and their features in Syncfusion .NET MAUI Chart (SfPolarChart).
 platform: maui
 control: SfPolarChart
 documentation: ug
 ---

-# Data Label in .NET MAUI Chart
+# Data Labels in .NET MAUI Chart

 Data labels are used to display values related to a chart segment.
 Values from a data point(x, y) or other custom properties from a data source can be displayed.